 Visas for Victims of Crime and Domestic Violence

-Both Attorney Kevin Layde and Attorney Gabriela Parra have extensive experience in providing legal services to individuals who have been the victims of crime and domestic violence.
+Both Milwaukee Immigration Attorneys Kevin Layde and Gabriela Parra have extensive experience in providing legal services to individuals who have been the victims of crime and domestic violence.
 Many of these people can apply for special immigration benefits to assist them on the road to recovery from these traumatic experiences.

 The most common types of humanitarian visas include the “U-Visa” and the “VAWA Self-Petition.”
 A U-Visa is designed to provide a path to permanent lawful status for individuals who have been the victim of serious violent crimes who have cooperated with law enforcement.
 A VAWA self-petition is intended to provide a similar pathway to undocumented victims of domestic violence who are married to US citizens or permanent residents.